 My back felt sore the day after putting this together so I’m excited for you to try it, too.

-It’s quick and targets all the muscles in your bikini top/bra strap area.
 All you need is a set of dumbbells and about 20 minutes to start toning your back.
 Woo!

-How to do this Back Workout Routine
+How to do this Back Workout for Women

 When you’re done with this workout, leave me a comment and let me know if you felt the burn.